Sonu-kumar-singh-28/Instant-Mechanism-Assessment/README.md

 Run ▶
 ```

-The application will start on the connected Android device or emulator.
+The application will build and launch on the selected device.

 ---

-# 🔐 Internet Permission
+# 🌐 Internet Permission

-The application requires Internet permission for REST API communication.
+The application uses a REST API, so Internet permission is required.

-Add the following permission inside `AndroidManifest.xml`:
+Add the following inside `AndroidManifest.xml`:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />